ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Road to decentralization.
 ETHLend introduces the following roadmap adopting changes, improvements and governance to ETHLend:</p>

-1. White Paper on Decentralized Lending on Q2 2017 (milestone achieved)
+1. White Paper on Decentralized Lending on Q2 2017
-2. Creating an entity for Token Sale on Q3 2017 (milestone achieved)
+2. Creating an entity for Token Sale on Q3 2017
-3. LEND Token Pre-Sale on Q3 2017 (milestone achieved)
+3. LEND Token Pre-Sale on Q3 2017
 4. LEND Token Sale on Q4 2017
 5. Relocating to Zug, Switzerland on Q1 2018
 6. Promoting to get LEND on Exchanges from Q1 2018